jundalisay/sp/content/en/research/sarkar/rarh/chapter-13.md

 Many elements were combined together in a confused way.

-So advocates of Puranic Dharma, and their Prayágiiya Bráhmańa Sabhá [Prayag Brahman Conference], accepted and thereafter formally recognized a conglomerate of 5 branches of North Indian Brahmans, and another conglomerate of South Indian Brahmans, all of them followers of Puranic Dharma, in the names Paiṋca Gaoŕii and Paiṋca Drávid́ii(1) respectively.
+So advocates of Puranic Dharma, and their Prayágiiya Bráhmańa Sabhá [Prayag Brahman Conference], formally recognized:
+- a conglomerate of 5 branches of North Indian Brahmans, and
+- another conglomerate of South Indian Brahmans

+All of them were followers of Puranic Dharma, in the names Paiṋca Gaoŕii and Paiṋca Drávid́ii(1) respectively.

 The Brahmans of Ráŕh represented a more developed culture.

 They found it hard to accept the dominance of Paoráńika Dharma (which teaches the supremacy of the Vedas, Brahmans, cows and kings).

-Besides that, there was an unwillingness to study the Vedas that was deep-rooted in their nature.
+Besides that, their unwillingness to study the Vedas was deep-rooted in their nature. [because they were Tantrics and not Vedics?]

 This is why they did not get the recognition of the Prayag conference.

-The Brahmans living in that part of Ráŕh which was under the rule of the king of Gaoŕa at that time accepted that non-recognition.
+The Brahmans living in that part of Ráŕh under the rule of the king of Gaoŕa at that time accepted that non-recognition.

-But as a mark of their own speciality, they introduced a beautiful social system, the Dáyabhága system, and thus displayed an example of their own originality of thought.
+But as a mark of their own speciality, they introduced a beautiful social system, the Dáyabhága system.
+- Thus, they displayed of their own originality of thought.

-But the Brahmans living in those parts of Ráŕh which were not under the rule of the king of Gaoŕa began to call themselves Utkal [Orissa] or post-Utkal Brahmans with a view to getting recognition from the Prayágiiya system.
+But the Brahmans living in the parts of Ráŕh which were not under the king of Gaoŕa began to call themselves Utkal [Orissa] or post-Utkal Brahmans in order to get recognition from the Prayágiiya system.

 They went on with the old Mitákśará system.
 So none of them came from outside.